 A physician credentialed by the hospital to provide care in the ICU or emergency department shall be in-hospital and available to respond immediately to the PAR for care of adult and pediatric trauma patients 24 hours a day.

-All nursing staff members involved in trauma patient care shall satisfy all initial and recurring training requirements in the time frames provided in Standard VIII.

 STANDARD VII -- INTENSIVE CARE UNIT (ICU) AND PEDIATRIC INTENSIVE CARE UNIT (PICU)

 The adult ICU must be separate and distinct from the PICU.

-Adult ICU
+All trauma centers must have an ICU surgical director who is board certified or board eligible in general surgery and actively participates in unit administration

+In level I adult trauma centers, the ICU surgical director must be board certified or board eligible in surgical critical care

+In level II adult trauma centers, at least one intensivist must be board certified or board eligible in surgical critical care

+In pediatric trauma centers, there must be at least two physicians who are board-certified or board eligible in pediatric critical care medicine or in both pediatric surgery and surgical critical care

+These two physicians must practice at least part of their time in the ICU where the majority of pediatric trauma patients are

+In all trauma centers, trauma patients requiring ICU admission must be admitted to, or be evaluated by, a surgical service

+In all trauma centers, the trauma surgeon must retain responsibility for the trauma patient in the ICU up to the point where the trauma surgeon documents transfer of primary responsibility to another service

 Physician Requirements

+In all trauma centers, the ICU must be staffed with physicians (physicians include residents, fellows, or attendings) who are continuously available within 15 minutes of request and whose primary responsibility is to the ICU

 The trauma medical director or trauma surgeon designee is responsible for adult trauma patient care in the ICU.
 Part of these responsibilities includes ensuring that an attending trauma surgeon remains in charge of the patient's care to coordinate all therapeutic decisions.
 The attending trauma surgeon shall obtain consultations from medical and surgical specialists as needed to provide specific expertise.